-5 Common Causes of Resistance to Change in Organizations
+5 Common Causes of Resistance to Change in Organizations (+ Tips)

 What Is Resistance to Change?

 Resistance to change is the reluctance of adapting to change when it is presented.
 Employees can be either overt or covert about their unwillingness to adapt to organizational changes.
-This can range from expressing their resistance publicly to unknowingly resisting change through their language or general actions.
+This can range from expressing their resistance publicly, to unknowingly resisting change through their language or general actions.

-5 Most Common Reasons for Organizational Change Resistance in 2022
+5 Most Common Reasons for Organizational Change Resistance in 2023

-1. Mistrust and Lack Of Confidence
+1. Mistrust and lack of confidence

 Maurer’s 3 Levels of Resistance to Change are: I don’t get it, I don’t like it, and I don’t like you.
-That’s right — people may not resist the change itself but rather the person making it.
+That’s right — people may not resist the change itself, but rather the person making it.
 Of course, “you” does not always refer to the change-maker specifically.
 It could also be someone the change-maker represents, such as corporate headquarters or a faceless CEO.

-2. Emotional Responses
+2. Emotional responses

-In order to manage these reactions, change leaders should clearly explain the need for change while also listening attentively to the feedback from those affected by it.
+To manage these reactions, change leaders should clearly explain the need for change while also listening attentively to the feedback from those affected by it.
 People want to feel heard.
 Make it clear that their opinions are valuable to the change process.

-3. Fear of Failure
+3. Fear of failure

 The ADKAR Model has two goals that address the fear of failure: knowledge and ability.